privacyguides/privacyguides.org/docs/ai-chatbots.md

 meta_title: "Recommended AI Chatbots : Private ChatGPT Alternatives - Privacy Guides"
 title: "AI Chats"
 icon: material-chat-processing-outline
-description: Unlike OpenAI ChatGPT and it's successors, those AI Chats do not train their models using your conversations.
+description: Unlike OpenAI's ChatGPT and it's successors, those AI tools do not train their models using your conversations.
 cover: file/file
 ---
 Since the release of ChatGPT by OpenAI in December 2022, talking with Largue Language Models (LLMs) has become common.
 It can help us write better, understand unfamiliar subjects or answer a wide range of questions.
 However, the developpers of those models need data to improve their model.
 Unfortunately, this include your conversations with the AI.